Questions? We're always open. 📞

 Industry track record 5+ years, clean history Startup, limited history

-For a concrete example: a $50,000 invoice with a 2.5% factoring fee costs $1,250.
-You receive $43,750 upfront (87.5% advance) within 24 hours.
-When your client pays the full $50,000, you get the remaining $5,000.
-Total cost for immediate access to cash: $1,250 — far less than the cost of a missed payroll, a project delay, or a high-interest loan.
+Consider this: a $50,000 invoice with a 2.5% factoring fee will cost you $1,250.
+You’ll receive $43,750 upfront (87.5% advance) within 24 hours.
+Once your client pays the full $50,000, you’ll get the remaining $5,000.
+So, the total cost for quick cash access is $1,250 — much cheaper than a missed payroll, project delay, or a steep-interest loan.

 Construction Factoring vs. Bank Loans